-You automatically have copyright over content that you produce.
+You automatically have copyright over the content that you produce.
 If you want, you can put a statement on your site asserting your copyright (e.g. © 2020 YourNameHere) but it’s not required to establish your copyright.

 The Digital Millennium Copyright Act (DMCA) allows copyright holders to submit a DMCA takedown notice to the website’s host, who can then take down the material that violates the complainant’s copyright.
 Trying to deal directly with the plagiarizer is annoying and unlikely to be effective; you’re better off doing a DMCA notice.

 How will you know your content has been plagiarized?
 Most likely, you won’t, or you may stumble on it by accident.
 Several times, I’ve gotten pingbacks because the plagiarizer didn’t remove the internal links I had put in the post.

 For bloggers who are self-hosted or have the WP Premium plan or above, CSS (Cascading Style Sheets) is a great way to customize the appearance of your blog.
 It’s daunting at first, but it’s actually easier than it looks once you get used to it, and it’s really useful in making your blog look the way you want it to.
 It’s also a very convenient way to change multiple occurrences of something all in one place (e.g. making all headings looks a certain way across the entire site).

 Your theme/plan may or may not let you change colours for fonts or other elements of your blog.
 If it does allow you to and you want to experiment with colours, it’s useful to know about hex codes.
 These consist of a hash sign and 6 hexadecimal characters to represent a specific colour.
 You can enter hex codes in the WP editor to modify the colour of elements like text, backgrounds, separator blocks, etc.